maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

     ## coord. ref. : +proj=utm +zone=10 +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0
     ## names       : X20180202.1, X20180202.2, X20180202.3, X20180202.4

-Since there are multiple bands of, we can check the number or layer using `nlayers()` function
+Since there are multiple bands in the raster, we can check the number of layers using the `nlayers()` function.

 ``` r
 nlayers(raster1)